ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 ```

 In this test `shallow` and `mount` from Enzyme are the stars of the show.
-Shallow calls constructor and render functions from the component.
+Shallow calls constructor and render functions in the component.
-Mount calls constructor, render and componentDidMount functions from the component.
+Mount calls constructor, render and componentDidMount functions in the component.

 Enzyme also includes a lot of useful functions for finding elements and interacting
 with them through event simulation like click, keyUp, focus, etc.
 The state and workflow of a component can be tested with Enzyme utilities.
+With these tools we can ensure what events are triggered on each case, if there's an
+accidental change for example on the onSubmit action the test will fail and will alert
+that something not wanted has changed.